AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/0-Process.md

 An Antares-Xpansion simulation is currently run in 4 separate steps.

-The basic idea behind an Antares-Xpansion simulation is to let Antares_Simulator do the work of reading the Antares study and building the mathematical optimisation problems without knowledge of the investment candidates then build and solve the Antares-Xpansion problem.
+The basic idea behind an Antares-Xpansion simulation is to let Antares-Simulator do the work of reading the Antares study and building the mathematical optimisation problems without knowledge of the investment candidates then build and solve the Antares-Xpansion problem.